DataDog/logs-psa/POCs/token-based-routing-op-same-host/README.md

 - `vi /etc/default/<filename>` the first installed workers is at `/etc/default/observability-pipelines-worker` and the other two are names that were chosen when following the multiple pipelines pre host step
     - Add `DD_OP_API_ENABLED=true`
     - Add `DD_OP_API_ADDRESS=0.0.0.0:8686`

+> [!NOTE]
+> Only one worker process can listen on 8686, so you may want to do this differently for load balancer health checks.
+A get request can be sent to `/` on the HEC endpoint but will return a `404`, but you can add this status code to your target group health check instead, to individually check each OP Worker process.

 - Restart the workers:
     - `sudo systemctl daemon-reload && sudo systemctl restart observability-pipelines-worker`
     - `sudo systemctl restart <service-name>` for the other two